HydrologyFrankfurt/ReWaterGAP/docs/user_guide/tutorials.rst

 **1) Download the climate forcing data of your choice.**

 In this example, we will be using the forcing "gswp3-w5e5_obsclim" from `ISIMIP <https://data.isimip.org/search/tree/ISIMIP3a/InputData/climate/atmosphere/gswp3-w5e5/obsclim/query//>`_ .
 The forcings from ISIMIP are sorted in groups of 10 years.
-We will be using the group of 1901 to 1910 as our example year of 1901 is in this group.
+We will be using the group of 1981 to 1990 as our example year of 1989 is in this group.
 The forcings required are:

-- precipitation [kg m-2 s-1]; `Link in ISIMIP <https://files.isimip.org/ISIMIP3a/InputData/climate/atmosphere/obsclim/global/daily/historical/GSWP3-W5E5/gswp3-w5e5_obsclim_pr_global_daily_1901_1910.nc>`_
+- precipitation [kg m-2 s-1]; `Link in ISIMIP <https://files.isimip.org/ISIMIP3a/InputData/climate/atmosphere/obsclim/global/daily/historical/GSWP3-W5E5/gswp3-w5e5_obsclim_pr_global_daily_1981_1990.nc>`_
-- downward longwave radiation [Wm-2]; `Link in ISIMIP <https://files.isimip.org/ISIMIP3a/InputData/climate/atmosphere/obsclim/global/daily/historical/GSWP3-W5E5/gswp3-w5e5_obsclim_rlds_global_daily_1901_1910.nc>`_
+- downward longwave radiation [Wm-2]; `Link in ISIMIP <https://files.isimip.org/ISIMIP3a/InputData/climate/atmosphere/obsclim/global/daily/historical/GSWP3-W5E5/gswp3-w5e5_obsclim_rlds_global_daily_1981_1990.nc>`_
-- downward shortwave radiation [Wm-2]; `Link in ISIMIP <https://files.isimip.org/ISIMIP3a/InputData/climate/atmosphere/obsclim/global/daily/historical/GSWP3-W5E5/gswp3-w5e5_obsclim_rsds_global_daily_1901_1910.nc>`_
+- downward shortwave radiation [Wm-2]; `Link in ISIMIP <https://files.isimip.org/ISIMIP3a/InputData/climate/atmosphere/obsclim/global/daily/historical/GSWP3-W5E5/gswp3-w5e5_obsclim_rsds_global_daily_1981_1990.nc>`_
-- temperature [K]; `Link in ISIMIP <https://files.isimip.org/ISIMIP3a/InputData/climate/atmosphere/obsclim/global/daily/historical/GSWP3-W5E5/gswp3-w5e5_obsclim_tas_global_daily_1901_1910.nc>`_
+- temperature [K]; `Link in ISIMIP <https://files.isimip.org/ISIMIP3a/InputData/climate/atmosphere/obsclim/global/daily/historical/GSWP3-W5E5/gswp3-w5e5_obsclim_tas_global_daily_1981_1990.nc>`_

-*Make sure to remove the leap days (29th February) from climate forcings incase you are using  a different year(s) for this tutorial*
+*Make sure to remove the leap days (29th February) from the climate forcings if you are running the simulation for a leap year (WaterGap does not consider leap days)*

 **2) Download the water use data.**